WATER

 In order to have data for comparison with future conditions, information is needed for East Bank tributaries of the Mackenzie River (along proposed gas pipeline route), the Liard basin, the Lockhart and Coppermine basins (related to diamond mine developments) and areas with no development.
 Specific areas with oil and gas or mineral development need to be monitored.

-Long-term information, and links with weather and sediment information need to be improved to help to detect trends.
-Create a sub group to coordinate a multi-research study to better understand water systems and use this study to build future models.
-Reopen recently closed monitoring sites and install new ones (along the east bank and proposed pipeline route).
+Long-term information, and links with weather and sediment information need to be improved.
+As well, recently closed monitoring sites need to be reopened and new ones need to be installed (along the east bank and proposed pipeline route).
 Tree ring studies need to continue and traditional knowledge of freeze-up and break-up dates and changes in travel patterns and routes needs to be documented.

-Source: A Preliminary State of Knowledge of Valued Components for the NWT Cumulative Impact Monitoring Program (NWT CIMP) and Audit - Final Draft.
-February 2002; updated February 2005 and June 2007.
+This summary is based on: A Preliminary State of Knowledge of Valued Components for the NWT Cumulative Impact Monitoring Program (NWT CIMP) and Audit.
+February 1, 2002; updated February 2005.

 For more details, you may also want to look at: